9:00 pm

 LSAT Demon — Free Class Schedule

 Chris used to speed through the LSAT before the Demon taught him to slow down and enjoy the ride.
-He now craves the satisfaction of feeling the correct answers snap into place in Logical Reasoning and Reading Comprehension.
+He now craves the satisfaction of feeling the correct answers snap into place.

 LSAT Journey: 158 → 173